PartIR: Composing SPMD Partitioning Strategies for Machine Learning: Introduction

 \section{Introduction}

 The recent growth of NN training requirements has significantly outpaced the increase in accelerator memory and FLOPS.
-Google TPU~\cite{DBLP:journals/corr/JouppiYPPABBBBB17, jouppi+:lessons} v2 reports 46 TFLOPS / 16 GB of high-bandwidth memory (HBM) per chip, while v4 reports 275 TFLOPS / 32 GB\cite{tpu_cloud} over a period where model parameters - consequently FLOPS - requirements increased by $10^4$~\cite{flopsGrowth}.
+Google TPU~\cite{DBLP:journals/corr/JouppiYPPABBBBB17, jouppi+:lessons} v2 reports 46 TFLOPS / 16 GB of high-bandwidth memory (HBM) per chip, while v4 reports 275 TFLOPS / 32 GB\cite{tpu_cloud} over a period where model parameters and FLOPS requirements increased by $10^4$~\cite{flopsGrowth}.
 Due to the need to scale out, today's large NNs \cite{gpt3_2020, gopher2021, palm2022, chinchilla2022, galactica22, llama23} are trained on many accelerators through a mixture of parallelism strategies.

-User-driven partitioners~\cite{gshard, gspmd2021, shazeer2018mesh} make it possible to express a wide range of parallelism strategies in high-level ML frameworks~\cite{jax2018github, pytorch2019, tensorflow_osdi_2016}, without requiring ML engineers to explicitly write distributed systems code using low-level communication primitives -- an error-prone and non-portable practice (e.g. JAX {\tt pmap}\cite{jax2018github}).
-Despite their significant success in research and production, such tools couple the ML model code (XLA~\cite{xla}, Triton~\cite{triton}, OpenXLA~\cite{openxla}) and the partitioning information together by requiring internal sharding annotations, making it difficult to change the parallelization strategies when the underlying system configuration changes.
-They also feature no support for incremental composition of various strategies and intermediate feedback to users ahead of actual compilation and profiling -- a time-consuming process in a performance engineer's workflow.
+User-driven partitioners~\cite{gshard, gspmd2021, shazeer2018mesh} facilitate expressing a wide range of parallelism strategies in high-level ML frameworks~\cite{jax2018github, pytorch2019, tensorflow_osdi_2016}, without requiring ML engineers to write low-level distributed communication primitives; an error-prone and non-portable practice.
+Despite their success, these tools regularly require users to provide sharding annotations inside their ML code.
+This practice raises significant maintainability concerns as it makes the code non-portable to different topologies (e.g. when a pre-trained model on system X needs to be fine-tuned on system Y, to be deployed on system Z).
+Furthermore, it makes it impossible to verify each parallelism strategy independently, forcing users to perform time-consuming profiling to debug the partitioner's result.
 The complexity of partitioning for end-users has motivated research on automated partitioning tools~\cite{flexflow2019, wang+:automap, automap, automap-reloaded, unity2022, alpa2022}.
-These tools face different challenges: interpretability, predictability, and scalability; making them risky to use for large models where sub-optimal partitioning is costly.

-\partir{} takes the stance that an incremental partitioner that composes manual and automatic partitioning tactics, provides cost estimates after every applied tactic, offers better control over the sharding of ML programs, reduces the need for model-internal sharding annotations, de-risks automatic partitioning, and makes partitioning an easier task.
+These automatic partitioning tools provide flexibility, but can be unpredictable and slow~\cite{alpa2022, automap-reloaded}.
+Users want to benefit from the flexibility of automatic partitioning, while leveraging known and easy-to-apply strategies (such as batch parallelism) to speedup these tools and achieve performance guarantees.